Tomás Fábregas: Legacy

 The San Francisco AIDS Candlelight Vigil created the annual "Tomás Fábregas Award" in the framework of their AIDS Hero Awards, which recognize remarkable figures in the struggle against AIDS and are named after distinguished activists in the Bay Area.

-In November 2008, the municipal "Coruña Visible" festival payed homage to Fábregas and the pioneers Elisa and Marcela.
+In November 2008, the municipal "Coruña Visible" festival paid homage to Fábregas and the pioneers Elisa and Marcela.
 On February 7, 2011, the city council of A Coruña, his city of birth, approved to name a street after Fábregas, which was eventually opened in 2013.
 In 2019, several associations from A Coruña launched a series of informative sessions around HIV inspired by his figure, and 2021 saw the release of a documentary about him, titled Fighting Barriers and directed by Domingo Díaz.

 The GLBT Historical Society of San Francisco preserves the archive of Fábregas' papers, consisting of six boxes of documents donated by his partner, Jeffrey L. Brooks.